fabpot-graveyard/event-dispatcher/doc/01-Event-Dispatcher.markdown

     [php]
     $dispatcher->connect('user.change_culture', $callable);

-Once a listener is registered in the event dispatcher, it waits until the event is notified.
+Once a listener is registered with the event dispatcher, it waits until the event is notified.
 The event dispatcher keeps a record of all event listeners, and knows which ones to call when an event is notified.